Cloning systems and action operads: Cloning systems

 There are cloning maps $\kappa_j^n: U_n \to U_{n+1}$ that informally correspond to a certain duplication of the $j$-th column that preserves the upper triangular structure of the matrix, and which becomes apparent just by giving the following particular example; see \cite{Zaremsky} for details:

 Setting $\pi_n: U_n \to \Sigma_n$ to be the trivial homomorphism, the set $U_\bullet = \{U_n\}_{n \ge 1}$ acquires the cloning system structure $U = (U_\bullet, \iota, \kappa, \pi)$.

-Observe that one could define another inclusion map $\zeta_n: U_n \to U_{n+1}$ by adding a 1 as the uppermost element of the diagonal; however, as in the previous example, the interaction of the maps $\zeta$ and $\kappa$ does not satisfy condition (viii) of the definition of a bilateral cloning system. \end{examp}
+Observe that one could define another inclusion map $\zeta_n: U_n \to U_{n+1}$ by adding a 1 as the uppermost element of the diagonal; however, as in the previous example, the interaction of the maps $\zeta$ and $\kappa$ does not satisfy condition (viii) of the definition of an operadic cloning system. \end{examp}